RimunAce/respy-tech-api/readme.md

 3. Save the file and rename it to `chat-completions.json`.
 4. Add more providers by following the same structure as the example above.

+5. **Configure Image Support:**
+      - Set `ASSUME_ALL_MODELS_SUPPORT_IMAGES=true` in your `.env` file to enable image support for all models.
+      - If set to `false`, only models explicitly defined as supporting images in `src/controllers/chatCompletions/utils/providerUtils.ts` will accept image inputs.

 ### Running the Server